General MALL Policies

 - Acceptable activities include working on homework, quizzes, practice tests, virtual assignments, test scheduling, and watching course related multimedia content.

-General MALL Procedures for Open Lab Hours (Fall and Spring)
+General MALL Procedures for Open Lab Hours

 - Bring paper and a writing utensil.